apache/pulsar-site/docs/concepts-messaging.md

 :::note

-Send messages by synchronous API `send` will trigger the batch to be sent immediately, even the batch is not full.
-It is for the purpose of reducing the latency of sending messages and preventing block the caller's thread.
+When using the synchronous `send` method for producing messages, the batch will be sent immediately even if it is not full.
+This helps reduce message sending latency and prevents blocking of the caller's thread.
+When producing messages in a single thread, you should use the asynchronous `sendAsync` method to send messages in batches.

 :::

 ### Chunking
 Message chunking enables Pulsar to process large payload messages by splitting the message into chunks at the producer side and aggregating chunked messages at the consumer side.